Using Mixed Reality To Teach Proper Insulin Administration

-In addition to this program, GenUI’s pod team has collaborated with Novo Nordisk over the last 18-months, joining their R&D team to support mobile development, software engineering delivery, testing, and UX/UI design.
-They also infused GenUI’s processes, core dev practices and procedures with the Novo Nordisk culture to ensure meeting objectives.
+In addition to this program, GenUI’s team has collaborated with Novo Nordisk over the last 18-months, joining their R&D team to support mobile development, software engineering delivery, testing, and UX/UI design.
+Novo Nordisk has also infused GenUI’s processes, core dev practices and procedures with their own culture to ensure meeting key objectives and milestones.